 Sickled hemoglobin is not like normal hemoglobin.
-Sickle-shaped red blood cells are not flexible and can stick to vessel walls, causing a blockage that slows or stops the flow of blood.
-The abnormal hemoglobin can cause rigid strands to form within the red blood cell.
-These rigid strands can change the shape of the cell, causing the sickled red blood cell that gives the disease its name.
+Sickle-shaped red blood cells are not flexible and can stick to vessel walls, causing blockages that slow or stop the flow of blood.
+The abnormal hemoglobin can also cause stiff strands to form within the red blood cell.
+These stiff strands can change the shape of the cell, causing the sickled red blood cell that gives the disease its name.

-Because sickle cells cannot change shape easily, they also tend to burst apart.
+Because sickle cells cannot easily change shape, they also tend to burst apart.
 Normal red blood cells live about 90 to 120 days, but sickle cells last only 10 to 20 days.
 The body is always making new red blood cells to replace the old cells.
 However, in sickle cell disease, the body may have trouble keeping up with how fast the cells are being destroyed.
-Because of this, the number of red blood cells is usually lower than normal.
+Because of this, the number of red blood cells is usually lower than in people without sickle cell disease.
 This condition, called anemia, can cause a person to have less energy.